-The bill makes other definitional changes, and creates several new definitions as $follows:^{10}$
+The bill makes other definitional changes, and creates several new definitions as follows:

 Defined terms Term Existing law The bill Sell Not defined.
 The exchange, barter, gift, offer for sale, and sale of an intoxicating hemp product.
 Hemp The plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, containing a delta-9 THC concentration of up to 0.3% on a dry weight basis.
-Retains the definition, but adds that "hemp" does not include any plant material with any additional THC additives.
+Same.
 Hemp product Any product, containing a delta-9 THC concentration of up to 0.3%, that is made with hemp.
 It includes cosmetics, personal care products, dietary supplements or food intended for animal or human consumption, cloth, cordage, fiber, fuel, paint, paper, particleboard, and any other product containing one or more cannabinoids derived from hemp, including cannabidiol.
 Generally retains the definition with the following changes: 1.
 Includes vapor products and processed hemp flowers; 2.
 Does not include a noncannabinoid hemp product (see below); and 3.
 Includes any hemp not in the possession of a licensed hemp cultivator or hemp processor.
-Noncannabinoid hemp product Not defined.
-Any product that is made from hemp that does not include cannabinoids.
-It includes cloth, cordage, fiber, fuel, paint, paper, particleboard, and foods that have been approved by the U.S. FDA as generally recognized as safe.
-THC Not defined.
-Naturally occurring or synthetic equivalents, regardless of whether artificially or naturally derived, of the